-From 25 May 2018, the General Data Protection Regulation, known as the GDPR, will apply in the UK, irrespective of Brexit.
+From 25 May 2018, the General Data Protection Regulation, known as the GDPR, applied in the UK.

-The GDPR contains a new framework which applies to ‘controllers’ and ‘processors’.
-It will affect most employers who are currently subject to the DPA.
-The key changes for employers are as follows:
+The GDPR contains a framework which applies to ‘controllers’ and ‘processors’.
+It affects most employers who are currently subject to the DPA.
+The key changes for employers were as follows:

-- The timeframe for responding to a DSAR will be reduced from 40 days to one month.
-Most employees won’t have to pay a fee as part of their DSAR, unless the request is “manifestly excessive”;
+- The time frame for responding to a DSAR reduced from 40 days to one month Most employees don’t have to pay a fee as part of their DSAR, unless the request is “manifestly excessive”

-- Employers will need to comply with new limits on ‘profiling’ their employees.
-This relates to computer data on many of their preferences, behaviour and performance.
+- Employers need to comply with limits on ‘profiling’ their employees.
+This relates to computer data on many of their preferences, behaviour and performance

-- Employers will need to notify the ICO (and any other relevant bodies) of a data breach that will cause the employee affected some form of damage, within 72 hours;
+- Employers need to notify the ICO (and any other relevant bodies) of a data breach that will cause the employee affected some form of damage, within 72 hours

-- If an employer carries out a criminal conviction check before hiring a new employee, there will be a new piece of legislation enacted to deal with this ‘sensitive personal data’.
+- If an employer carries out a criminal conviction check before hiring a new employee, there is a piece of legislation enacted to deal with this ‘sensitive personal data’